MachineEditor/DeepFaceLab-MVE/README.md

 Narrow src face is better fakeable than wide.
 This is why Cage is so popular in deepfakes.

+SAE tips:

+- if src faceset has number of faces more than dst faceset, model can be not converged.
+In this case try 'Feed faces to network sorted by yaw' option.

+- if src face wider than dst, model can be not converged.
+In this case try to decrease 'Src face scale modifier' to -5.

+- architecture 'df' make predicted face looking more like src, but if model not converges try default 'liae'.

+- most scenes converge fine with batch size = 8.
+In this case better to increase 'encoder/decoder dims per channel' to get more sharp result.

 ### **Sort tool**:

 `blur` places most blurred faces at end of folder